samstalhandske/chas_malmo_weather/README.md

 This project is a work in progress weatherclient that is currently being written in **C90**

 ## What the WeatherClient does
 `This project is a console-based weather application written in C. It allows users to interactively select cities, fetch weather reports, and manage a local cache of city data.
+If the data is older than 15 minutes, the application fetches new information.
 The application features an interactive command-line interface, supports adding, removing, and editing city entries, and retrieves weather data (from an API via HTTP requests).
 City and weather data are serialized to and loaded from JSON files.`

 `Key Features:`